 Q: How and when do I apply?

 A: The application period for international students is June 15 – July 10 (specialist program) or June 15 – July 20 (master's program).
 For the master's program "Geometry and Quantum Fields" there are also other application periods (see here for more details).
 The most convenient way to apply is online via the MSU entrant's webform (currently only available in Russian).
 If you encounter any difficulties during your application process, feel free to contact us by e-mail firstname.lastname@example.org in Russian, English, French, or Italian.

 Q: Are dormitories provided for international students?

-A: Accommodation in MSU dormitories is provided for all international students on a contractual basis if there are vacant places.
+A: Accommodation in MSU dormitories is provided for all international students on a contractual basis if there are vacant places (which is, unfortunately, not always the case).
 International students of our department are usually provided with a place in a two- or three-bed room in the ФДС (FDS = Filial Doma Studentov = Affiliate of the Student Residence Hall) dormitory, which is located about 20 minutes walking from the main building of the university.
 The dormitory fees are from 6900 to 7410 rubles a month depending on the living conditions.
 See here for some information on the dormitory (in English) and the price list (in Russian).

 Q: What are the visa requirements etc.?

 Q: What else should I know?